What is Apostille Attestation - Fees, Procedure & Documents Required

 Please be careful about these small things:

-- Laminated Documents: You generally cannot put a sticker on a laminated paper.
-You might need to remove lamination first.
+- Laminated Documents: You generally cannot put a sticker on a laminated document.
+You might need to remove the lamination first.
 It is risky, so do it carefully.

-- Fake Agents: There are many fake agents who just put a rubber stamp and say it is Apostille.
+- Fake Agents: Many fake agents just put a rubber stamp and say it is an Apostille.
 Always check if there is a square sticker with a generated number.

 An Apostille is basically a certification of document issued by a legal or registered authority in a country.
 If a document has been Apostilled it means that the document is verified and it is legal to use in the country to which it has been Apostilled.
 Documents like - personal documents, educational documents and commercial documents are attested.